ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Harmomancer/2nd Level/Entropy Transfer.md

 	- 2d4 Health Lost from Entropy. (+2d4 Health Lost)
 	- 1:1 Health Lost to Health Healed Ratio.
 - **Upcasting:**
 	- You may upcast this psycast.
-For every 3 psyfocus spent above the normal cost for this psycast, You lose 2d4 more health.
+For every 3 psyfocus spent above the normal cost for this psycast, you lose 2d4 more health.